There are many, many ways in which

 |

-DO CONTACT YOUR LEGISLATORS (BOTH
+DO CONTACT YOUR LEGISLATORS (BOTH STATE AND FEDERAL) TO

-STATE AND FEDERAL) TO LET THEM KNOW THAT YOU SUPPORT HUMANE CARE STANDARDS AND
+LET THEM KNOW THAT YOU SUPPORT HUMANE CARE STANDARDS AND LAWS TO PROTECT

-For eight years, the Wisconsin Puppy Mill Project has been
+years, the Wisconsin Puppy Mill Project has been working for tougher state laws

-working for tougher state laws governing the breeding and sale of pet animals
+governing the breeding and sale of pet animals of all species.
+At one point, an

-of all species.
-At one point, an excellent Pet Facilities Law was passed, but
+excellent Pet Facilities Law was passed, but it was gutted of its self-funding

-it was gutted of its self-funding provisions and finally eliminated.
+provisions and finally eliminated.
+The

 Wisconsin Pet

-history of ignoring or voting against humane legislation, respectfully state
+legislator seems to have a history of ignoring or voting against humane

-your displeasure and ask him why he has voted the way he has.You can find out
+legislation, respectfully state your displeasure and ask him why he has voted

-who your Wisconsin state legislators are by visiting
+the way he has.You can find out who your Wisconsin state legislators are by

-http://www.legis.state.wi.us./ Click on "Who
+visiting http://www.legis.state.wi.us./ Click on "Who

 Represents Me" in the middle of the page.

-Always, always, ALWAYS be courteous and respectful
+always, ALWAYS be courteous and respectful when dealing with

-when dealing with your legislators.
-Abusive or unreasonable letters,
+legislators.
+Abusive or unreasonable letters, phone calls, or emails do

-phone calls, or emails do more harm than good for the animals you are trying to
+more harm than good for the animals you are trying to help!

-pending.
-You can find this information in the
+this information in the

 Legislation and